In this article

 How Roaming Clients handle DNS traffic

-Roaming Clients intercept DNS requests on the device and then route each request to one of the following:
+Roaming Clients intercept DNS requests on the device and route each request to one of the following:

 - DNSFilter for policy enforcement